 Brendan Rodgers has backed Leicester to finish the job and return to the Champions League.

-The Foxes travel to Arsenal on Tuesday as they battle to rub shoulders with the European elite once again.
+The Foxes travel to Arsenal tonight as they battle to rub shoulders with the European elite once again.

 Rodgers' side sit third after Saturday's 3-0 win over Crystal Palace ended their winless streak since returning from lockdown.